The 8 best hair straighteners for every hair type and styling preference, tested and reviewed by us

 Reasons to avoid

-It’s not strictly true to say there were no cordless straighteners before the BaByliss 9000 Cordless Hair Straightener, but there really weren’t many – certainly not that we rated as highly.
-So it's no wonder it was met with a glowing reception.
-Our only gripe is that the charging time is still lengthy, requiring 3 hours of plugged-in time in exchange for 30 minutes of cordless styling.
+It’s not strictly true to say there were no cordless straighteners before the BaByliss 9000 was invented, but there really weren’t many on offer – and certainly not that we rated particularly highly.
+So it's no wonder it had a glowing reception from us.
+Our only gripe is that the required charging time is still quite a long one: 3 hours plugged in for 30 minutes of cordless useage.

-This certainly rivals wired stylers in terms of power and results.
+Still, this tool rivals wired stylers in terms of power and results.
 It runs on a lithium-ion, high-performance battery and is equipped with three heat settings.
-Because the plates are of the floating ceramic variety, we’re pleased to report that they don’t snag and do heat up quickly, maintaining your chosen temperature throughout.
-One pass on the lowest setting (160°C) was enough for fine hair to be styled perfectly straight but thicker hair needed a bit more heat (180°C to 200°C).
-The results were impressive and definitely comparable to corded tools, with speedy styling time and long-lasting shine and smoothness.
-We’d especially recommend this one if you’re after the best straighteners for curly hair.
-The only distraction was the occasional clicking noise, which we can only assume was the floating plates adjusting to the thickness of our hair.
+Because the plates are of the floating ceramic variety, we were pleased that they didn't snag but did heat up nice and quickly, maintaining the temperature throughout and styling speedily, too.
+One pass on the lowest setting (160°C) was enough for fine hair to be styled perfectly straight, while thicker hair needed one of the higher settings (180°C to 200°C).
+The results were impressive and comparable to corded tools, with long-lasting shine and smoothness.
+We’d especially recommend it if you need the best straighteners for curly hair.
+The only distraction was the occasional clicking noise, which we assumed to be the floating plates adjusting to the thickness of our hair.

 The cordless capabilities are clearly the biggest draw here and will appeal to anyone who carries straighteners with them during the day.
-The ability to smooth away frizz post-commute or quickly style waves before a night out, without the need for a plug, is a huge pro point.
-Sure, the Babyliss 9000 is a bit heavier than your average iron (which is common with cordless battery-powered straighteners) and the charging time could be better, but we think it’s more than a fair trade for its performance.
+Being able to smooth out post-commute frizz or add in a few waves before a night out, with no need for a plug, is a huge plus.
+Sure, the 9000 is a bit heavier than your average iron (common with cordless, battery-powered straighteners), and the charging time could be quicker, but we think these are fair trades for its performance.

 See our full BaByliss 9000 Cordless Hair Straightener review